Night Wanderer: Production

 On 19 July 2021, the main leads were announced.
 The opening ceremony was held on July 20.
 The series was filmed in Hengdian World Studios.
 On October 15, the drama released a trailer for the iQIYI iJoy Conference.
 The series wrapped up on November 13 and released its first official trailer and a set of posters from the cast on November 14.

+Other media

+As of 2025, a Korean adaptation of the novel the series is based on, "Ye Lü Ren" (夜旅人) by Zhao Xizhi, is in production with a screenplay by Yoon Ji-ryun, who penned Move to Heaven (2021).
+It was announced in May 2025 that Park Bo-gum had been offered the male lead role in Night Traveler.
+In April 2026, Shin Ye-eun was reportedly considering the female lead role, and production is expected to proceed rapidly once finalized.